zadorlab/sella/README.md

 Additional documentation forthcoming.
 All interfaces likely to change.

 If you are using Sella or you wish to use Sella, let me know!

+# Acknowledgments

+This work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Chemical Sciences, Geosciences and Biosciences Division, as part of the Computational Chemistry Sciences Program.